nathanielgreen/armistice/README.md

 # Media

-All media currently used in the site has been created by and is the property of ARMISTICE.
+All media (logo's, graphics, etc) currently used in the site has been created by and is the property of ARMISTICE.
 The background video has been created by Benedict Richards.

 # Technologies